Men’s basketball team captain Jakobi Bonner ’20 has been selected for the prestigious NCAA Student-Athlete Leadership Forum.

 The NCAA Student-Athlete Leadership Forum engages a diverse and dynamic representation of student-athletes, coaches, faculty, and administrators.
 Student-athletes selected to attend the forum return to campus with invaluable leadership skills, the experience of exploring the relationship between personal values, core beliefs and behavioral styles, and a thorough understanding of the NCAA as a whole.

-Bonner has served as the captain of the men’s basketball team since his sophomore year and is one of the team’s top scorers, becoming the first player in Rollins history to score 1,000 points in just two years.
+Bonner has served as the captain of the men’s basketball team since his sophomore year and is the team’s leading scorer and one of the top scorers in the conference.
 He is also a resident assistant in Rollins’ McKean Hall, where he focuses on promoting inclusion, respect, and tolerance, and is involved in the athletics department’s Captain’s Council, which seeks to unify individuals across different sports.

 His interest in the NCAA Leadership Forum was reinforced by Kareem Abdul Jabbar’s visit to campus as a speaker during Winter Park Institute’s 2018 season when the iconic athlete and advocate spoke about societal issues and athletics.